There are different kinds of comments.

 - Call the agency contact person listed on the public notice and ask them your questions.
 Think about what they are not saying.
 They will bend the truth if they are under political pressure.

 - Research what has happened in similar kinds of developments.

-- Please only use .org, .edu, .gov and cited sources.
+- Please only use on information from .org, .edu, .gov and cited sources.

 - Search for the issue you’re commenting on in the news.
 Call the journalist who wrote the article.